aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Download Package
-  If the node has a connection to the Internet, it may retrieve a package from the AREDN |trade| website.
+  If the node has a connection to the Internet, it can retrieve a package from the AREDN |trade| website.
 Click the *refresh* icon at the right of the field to update the list of packages available for download.
 Select the package you want to install, click the ``Fetch and Install`` button, and wait for the package to be installed.
 A progress bar at the bottom of the display will show the status of the process.
+A status message will appear at the top of the display to indicate whether the package was installed successfully.

 Upload Package
-  If you have a package file that you already downloaded from a package repository to your local computer, click the ``Browse`` button and navigate to the location where you saved the package file.
+  If you have a package file that you already downloaded to your local computer from a package repository, click the ``Browse`` button and navigate to the location where you saved the package file.
 After selecting the package, click the ``Fetch and Update`` button and wait for the package to be uploaded and installed.
 A progress bar at the bottom of the display will show the status of the upload and install.
+A status message will appear at the top of the display to indicate whether the package was installed successfully.

 Remove Package
   Click in the field at the right to show a list of packages currently installed on the node.
-Select a package and click the ``Remove Package`` button to uninstall the selected package.
-You will only be able to remove packages that you have added.
+Select a package and click the ``Remove`` button to uninstall the selected package.
+You will only be able to remove packages that you have added to your node.
+A progress bar at the bottom of the display will show the status of the remove process.
+A status message will appear at the top of the display to indicate whether the package was removed successfully.

 By clicking **Advanced Options** you can configure additional settings.

 Package URL
-  This field contains the URL which your node will use to download packages from the AREDN |trade| web server.
+  This field contains the URL which your node will use to download packages.
+The default value is ``https://downloads.arednmesh.org`` which allows your Internet-connected node to retrieve packages from the AREDN |trade| website.
+You can also set this package URL to a local network server which provides packages.

+When you are finished with your changes, click the ``Done`` button.

 Network Settings
 ----------------